14joost/AdventOfCode2023/README.md

 # AdventOfCode2023
-My solutions to the Advent of Code puzzels 2023 edition
+My solutions to the Advent of Code puzzles 2023 edition